citp/privacy-policy-historical/a/ap/app/appliancesonline.com.au.md

 In addition, in order to improve and better our offers and service, the Winning Group may, from time to time, use your personal information to contact you to identify promotions, competitions, products and services offered by us that may be of interest to you.

-By supplying us your information, you give the Winning Group permission to communicate to you via email, SMS, MMS, social media and telephone to inform you about products and services offered by us which are relevant to you.
+By supplying us your information, you give the Winning Group permission to communicate to you via email, SMS, MMS, social media and telephone to inform you about products and services offered by us or our business partners which are relevant to you.
 This permission is not limited in time unless you choose to opt out by contacting us using the contact information provided below, or by utilising an 'unsubscribe' facility on a communication we send to you in which case, the Winning Group will take steps to ensure you do not receive any such direct marketing information in future.

 Some members of the Winning Group advertise with Google.
 Google may show you our advertisements based on your previous visits to our site.
 If you do not wish to see these advertisements you can opt-out by visiting the Google advertising opt-out page here: http://www.google.com/privacy_ads.html